Monte Carlo study of cuprate superconductors in a four-band $d$-$p$ model: Role of orbital degrees of freedom: RESULTS

 The $x$ dependence of $P^{dd}$ for the La-based system is shown in Fig.~\ref{Pdd}(a).
 At $x=0$, the system is an insulator due to correlation effects, and thus superconductivity is completely suppressed, $P^{dd}=0$.
-As $x$ increases, mobile carriers are introduced into the system and the mobility of the Cooper pairs increases.
-On the other hand, the strength of the $d$-$d$ pairing itself is reduced by doping because the electron correlation is also reduced.
+As $x$ increases, the mobility of the Cooper pairs increases due to the introduction of mobile carriers by doping.
+On the other hand, the strength of the $d$-$d$ pairing itself is reduced by doping due to the reduction of electron correlation.
 The former effect is predominant in a low-doping, strongly-correlated region and the latter effect is predominant in a high-doping, weakly-correlated region.
 In other words, the peak position of the dome corresponds to a boundary between strongly- and weakly-correlated regions.
 Therefore, the peak position is moved to a smaller value of $x$ with decreasing $U_d/t_1$ because the weakly-correlated region is extended.

 The $x$ dependence of $P^{dd}$ for the Hg-based system is shown in Fig.~\ref{Pdd}(b).
 While the dome-shaped behavior is observed for $U_d/t_1=7$ and 8, $P^{dd}$ monotonically decreases with $x$ for $U_d/t_1=6$.
 This is because for $U_d/t_1=6$, the system is not insulating but metallic at $x=0$ when the paramagnetic state is assumed.
 When the AF order is taken into account, the crossover from the Mott insulator to the Slater insulator occurs at $U_d/t_1\sim6.3$ in the present model~\cite{Watanabe1}.
 Namely, the view of a ``doped Mott insulator'' is no longer valid for $U_d/t_1=6$.
 The shape of $P^{dd}$ can be a measure of the strength of an electron correlation.
 From this point of view, the La-based system is more strongly correlated than the Hg-based system, because the system is still a Mott insulator at $x=0$ for $U_d/t_1=6$, as shown in Fig.~\ref{Pdd}(a).
 It results from the larger value of $\Delta_{dp}$ in the La-based system, which leads to a larger $d$-orbital occupancy of holes and a stronger electron correlation~\cite{Watanabe1}.